-Whether you have open shelves or glass~front cabinets, these areas are prime display space in your kitchen.
+Whether you have open shelves or glass~front cabinets, these areas are prime display spaces in your kitchen.
 Would you like some ideas for how to give your kitchen shelves a new look?

 With spring just around the proverbial corner (or at least we hope so, in spite of what that rascally groundhog says), I am feeling antsy to redo, reorganize and redecorate.
+And, you don’t have to spend a penny.
 How about you?

 I know we still have to get through February and March (and the lion and the lamb) before April arrives in all her beautiful springtime glory.
 So while I can’t plant flowers yet, I can tackle some indoor updating that has been on my to~do list.